 - A trust avoids probate.
 Probate is the court process by which a will is proved valid or invalid.¹ A will has to go through the probate process, while a trust does not.
 This means that, after you pass away, your will must go through the court system and will become public record.
 Probate also involves court and attorney’s fees, which can be expensive.
 A living trust can avoid probate and help maintain privacy while preserving your assets by avoiding unnecessary fees.

 - A trust gives you control, even after you pass away.
 A will gives you control of who you leave your assets to, but not how or when they get those assets.
-If you leave your assets in trust, you can dictate how and when your beneficiaries will receive or control the assets.
+If you leave your assets in trust, you can dictate how and when your beneficiaries will receive the assets.
 You can also set up trusts for specific purposes such as education or charitable donations.